 Munsterman has authored and co-authored numerous books, including Jury System Management (1996), Jury Trial Innovations (1997), Manual for Cooperation Between State and Federal Courts (1997), and Managing Notorious Trials (1998).
 He also wrote a commissioned paper "Innovations in Jury Trial Procedures" for the American Bar Association and Brookings Institution Symposium on the Future of the Civil Jury System in the U.S.

-Nominations for the Munsterman Award are currently being accepted through August 16, 2017, and can be sent by email to Greg Hurley.
-Please download, complete and submit this form with your nomination.
+Nominations for the Munsterman Award are currently being accepted through August 17, 2018, and can be sent by email to Greg Hurley.
+Please download, complete and submit this form (Word or PDF) with your nomination.